dmotz/trystero/README.md

 ```

 By default, the [Nostr strategy](#strategy-comparison) is used.
 To use a
-different one just use a deep import like this:
+different one, just use a deep import like this:

 ```js
 import {joinRoom} from 'trystero/mqtt' // (trystero-mqtt.min.js with a local file)